apache/airflow-site/landing-pages/site/content/en/blog/airflow-2.4.0/index.md

 ## Auto-register DAGs used in a context manager (no more `as dag:` needed)

-This one is a small quality of life improvement, and I don't want to admit how many times I forgot the `as dag:`, or worse, had `as dag:` repeated (meaning only the last use showed up)
+This one is a small quality of life improvement, and I don't want to admit how many times I forgot the `as dag:`, or worse, had `as dag:` repeated.

 ```python